 Step 3 — Ad set settings: budget, targeting, and optimization goal

-Assign a total or daily budget for each boosted post and determine how long you want it promoted for.
+Set a total or daily budget for each boosted post and determine the promotion period.

 Once you’re done setting up a new saved audience in Facebook, go back to the tab with Revealbot Auto-Boosting and reopen the Audience dropdown menu to load the newly saved audience.

-Select a billing event: Impressions, Link Click (CPC), Page like, Post engagement, or 10-Second Video View (that last one only works with the Video Views campaign objective and ThruPlay, 2-second continuous video views optimization goals).
+Select a billing event: Impressions, Link Click (CPC), ThruPlay (that last one works with the Video Views campaign objective and ThruPlay, 2-second continuous video views optimization goals).